WITNESSES have described the moments a gang of armed robbers fled from an Abingdon bank with thousands of pounds today.

 "If you saw anything suspicious in the area early this morning then please contact me immediately.

 "If you saw these men as they made off or saw a suspicious vehicle then your account could be extremely important.
 Perhaps you saw them before the robbery took place.
-Any information you have could be vital."
+Any information you have

 Anyone with information should contact police on 08458 505505 or speak anonymously to Crimestoppers on 0800 555 111.